RandaHadad/Database-Project/readme.md

 This is a Nodejs Project connected with a sql server database.
 It is made for sql server course as a project.

-During the pandamic every university or educational place has to have an online examination system for their students to make their exams in it.
+During the pandamic every university or educational place had and still has to have an online examination system for their students to make their exams in it.

 - Every student has an exam have to open the system and start his/her exam and the grade is calculated after the exam ends so the student can know the grade through his/her account in this course or subject.